Region:Asia

 8.4.
 Regional Penetration Strategy (North, West, South)

 8.5.
-Procurement Optimization Model
+Procurement Optimisation Model

 The research begins by mapping all stakeholders in the India Beverage Can value chainraw material providers, can manufacturers, filling units, and regulatory bodies.
 Data sources include production logs, supply chain reports, and compliance certifications.